jamesawford/reactive-tasks/README.md

 ## Requirements
 Create an application that will allow at least two users to access it simultaneously and manage a list of items.
 For example some daily tasks, a shared list for shopping.
 The items only require one text field.

 The users should be able to perform standard create, view, update, delete, and if one user makes a change, the other user(s) should see the change without manually refreshing their web browser.
+In Realtime.

 Your solution should follow best practice, and be robust and scalable.
 We expect to see the same techniques and approaches that you would use in a real project.

-## User Journeys (Stories)
+## User Journeys
 * Mark wants to keep track of some daily tasks.
 He enters his name on a screen, and is presented with a list of tasks.
 He adds
     * ‘Brush teeth’